Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - To use Custom Vision Service, you will need to create Custom Vision Training and Prediction resources.
 This is done when creating a new project in customvision.ai.
 In case there are issues in setting up a new project, please try creating the resource manually in [Azure portal](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_azure_cognitiveservices_customvision#create/Microsoft.CognitiveServicesCustomVision){:target="_blank"}.
 - Configured Vision AI DevKit camera [(Instructions)]({{ '/docs/Get_Started/' |relative_url }}){:target="_blank"}
 - Monitor supporting HDMI input and an HDMI cable (do not use any cable adapters), or an [RTSP supporting video player application]({{ '/docs/RTSP_stream/' | relative_url }}){:target="_blank"}
+- Yellow hard hat.
+See next section!

 ## Create a vision AI model with Azure Custom Vision service

 In this tutorial, you will build a vision AI model for workplace safety scenario that detects if a person is wearing a hard hat or not.
 Don't have a yellow hard hat to be able to test the functionality after you are done?
 You can also take pictures and use your own data to build the Vision AI model.
+Take 30+ pictures for a same object from different angles and distances instead of using the pictures for hard hat model.
 You can also use the [camera to take pictures]({{ '/docs/train/' | relative_url }}){:target="_blank"} (you'll need python and GitHub).

 ### Image classification vs. object detection